Petermanson140/Utilise/README.md

-# Utilize
+# Utilise
-### An AI-Driven Personalised London Household Bill Savings Advisor
+### An AI-Driven Personalised Household Bills Saving Advisor for Citizens of London

 MSc Applied AI | Peter Kyan Win Manson | Student ID: 21764040 | September 2026

 ## What It Does
-Utilize helps London households save money on electricity, gas, and water bills through personalised, weather-aware AI recommendations shown in pounds per month and annually.
+Utilise helps citizens of London households save money on the three main household bills which are electricity, gas, and water through personalised, live weather-aware AI recommendations shown in great british pounds every month and annually.

 ## Live URL